devicons/devicon/CONTRIBUTING.md

         Take the PRs/commits as a guideline.
 It's also a good idea to mention and thank all contributions who participated in the release (take description of <code><a href="https://github.com/devicons/devicon/pull/504">#504</a></code> as an example).
         </li>
         <li>
         We now have a script that will do this for us.
 Check the `build-bot`'s PR message in the last step.
-There should be a section where it displays the features that has been added in the release.
+There should be a section where it displays the features that have been added to the release.
 You can copy the markdown there and use it for the release message.
         </li>
       </ul>
     </li>